 - (a) Introduction: The body of the paper must begin with an introduction that briefly describes the issue or question that the paper addresses.
-The introduction must describe what the issue is, what the broader context of the issue is and why the issue is interesting or important. - (b) Order of Ideas: Any paper or article will be structured around a series of ideas that build upon each other.
+The introduction must describe what the issue is, what the broader context of the issue is, why the issue is interesting or important and what the paper plans to describe about this issue. - (b) Classification/Analysis: The issue or question that the paper addresses can be resolved with various levels of analysis of an issue or question that is contentious.
+The analysis requires critical thinking, assessment of evidence that addresses the issue and formation of conclusions based on these. - (c) Order of Ideas/Logical structure: Any paper or article will be structured around a series of ideas that build upon each other.
 If one of these is missing or is out of place then the analysis or argument offered by the paper will make no sense or be unconvincing to the reader.
-In the paper, the crucial ideas must be present and in logical order. - (c) Supporting evidence: The paper will require evidence from reliable external sources to support its arguments and analysis.
+In the paper, the crucial ideas must be present, correct and in logical order. - (d) Supporting evidence: The paper will require evidence from reliable external sources to support its arguments and analysis.
 Such evidence must be presented in the paper and used to support the arguments of the paper.
 The paper will possibly contain claims and statements of fact that are not commonly known.
 Each of these must also be supported by a citation to a reference source.
-Citations and references must be included. - (d) Grammar: The report must use standard English grammar, spelling, usage rules and punctuation. - (e) Writing style: Writing should be done in a professional style with a neutral tone.
+Citations and references must be included. - (e) Grammar: The report must use standard English grammar, spelling, usage rules and punctuation.

+- (f) Writing style: Writing should be done in a professional style with a neutral tone.
 Colloquial or conversational style of language must not appear in the paper.
-Repeated statements and other forms of verbosity must not appear in the paper. - (f) Revisions: Revisions will be suggested after the first draft of the paper is submitted; these must be addressed.
+Repeated statements and other forms of verbosity must not appear in the paper. - (g) Revisions: Revisions will be suggested after the first draft of the paper is submitted; these must be addressed.
+If the first draft of the paper covers less than one third of the final draft of the paper, then no points will be awarded for revisions.